 Intensive Outpatient Treatment (IOT) Methods

 The core intensive outpatient treatment method encompasses group therapy sessions— family and individual counseling sessions can be planned on an as-needed basis.
-CRC Institute uses a variety of therapies, such as:
+Chicago Rehab Center uses a variety of therapies, such as:

 - Dialectical Behavior Therapy (DBT)